Cambridgeshire railway station invites the public to a coffee morning

 Greater Anglia train. // Credit: Greater Anglia

-Newly-redeveloped March railway station is inviting local residents and passengers to a coffee morning on Wednesday 5 July.
+Newly-redeveloped railway station is inviting local residents and passengers to a coffee morning on Wednesday 5 July.
 Free hot drinks and snacks will be provided, alongside activities for children.

-Rail managers and transport representatives will be on hand to answer questions about the train service and the station from 7am until 12pm. group Friends of March Railway Station will open the station’s community rooms to visitors from 9am until 12pm.
+Rail managers and transport representatives will be on hand to answer questions about the train service and the station from 7am until 12pm.
+Volunteer group Friends of March Railway Station will open the station’s community rooms to visitors from 9am until 12pm.

 The group has raised a lot of money and carried out work over recent years to restore the old station room interiors.
 This includes a permanent model railway room, which will be open to visitors on Wednesday.

-has spent the last two years redeveloping the entire station, creating an open-plan ticket hall and waiting area, with accessible modern toilets, retail outlets on platform 1, and a larger, improved car park.
+Greater Anglia has spent the last two years redeveloping the entire station, creating an open-plan ticket hall and waiting area, with accessible modern toilets, retail outlets on platform 1, and a larger, improved car park.

 The garden at March rail station.